 As a new student, you are eligible for a number of financial aid opportunities at the University of Iowa.
 The first step to be considered for financial aid, including scholarships, is to be admitted to the University.
 Admission information is available on the Office of Admissions website.
 Merit scholarship information is available on that site as well.

-The University of Iowa Office of Student Financial Aid (UI OSFA) administers a comprehensive program of federal, state, and institutional aid.
+The University of Iowa Office of Student Financial Aid (OSFA) administers a comprehensive program of federal, state, and institutional aid.
 A good place to begin is by understanding the types and sources of financial assistance as well as the cost of attending the University.

 To apply for financial aid funds that are awarded by the OSFA, follow the application procedures provided in our Step-By-Step Process web page.

 The Free Application for Federal Student Aid (FAFSA) determines your eligibility for grants, loans, work-study, and need-based scholarships.
-Some financial aid funds are limited and are awarded on a first-come, first-served basis so it is important to file the 2017-2018 FAFSA as soon as possible after October 1, 2016.
-Priority consideration for need-based scholarships and grants awarded by the UI OSFA will be given to students whose FAFSA record has been received by the University of Iowa on or before December 1, 2016.
-When completing the FAFSA, the UI OSFA recommends that you use the IRS Data Retrieval Tool to transfer your tax information directly from the IRS onto your FAFSA.
+Some financial aid funds are limited and are awarded on a first-come, first-served basis so it is important to file the 2024-2025 FAFSA as soon as possible after it opens in December 2023 (date has not yet been announced).
+The filing deadline for maximum financial aid consideration is February 1, 2024.
+When completing the FAFSA, OSFA recommends that you use the IRS Data Retrieval Tool to transfer your tax information directly from the IRS onto your FAFSA.